my3sridhar/maithri/src/data/about.md

 - Visited UAE in 2016
 - Visited Turkey in 2018
 - Visited Egypt in 2019
+- Visited Singapore in 2023

 # Fun facts

-- I collect old post-its
 - I have a mini-library in my house, but I am not fond of reading at all!
 - I am terrified of horror movies, yet I watch it for the thrill
 - I once won the cutest baby award on a plane
 - My parents have 8 educational degrees between them.
 Crazy right!
+- I can sleep for 18 hours in a day :)
+- My adventures before my first birthday: Gotten my passport stolen, visited 10 countries, been in a bus that caught on fire as soon we got off, drank bitter black coffee, ate authentic gelato and swiss chocolate.

 # I dream of

-- a bright and successful future
+- a bright and successful future, in France.
 - performing on a golden piano at the Royal Albert hall in Kensington, United Kingdom
 - honing my skills whenever I have the opportunity to!
 - doing better.